Department of Computer Science and Statistics

 Also, students majoring in Computer Science at URI have the opportunity to participate in the International Computer Science Program (ICSP), an adjunct to the University’s well-known and successful International Engineering Program (IEP).
 To learn more click here.

-For more information, read the letter from the Computer Science Department Chair to prospective students which can be found here.
+For more information, read the letter from the Computer Science Department Chair to prospective students here.

 To read interviews with graduated Computer Science students, please check this link – “Making It Real”.